mercurydpm/test/README.md

 # test
-A small repository to test the features of github.
+This is a small repository to test the features of github.